JuanArano17/Finances-WebScrapper/README.md

    pip install -r requirements.txt
    ```

    Ensure you have the necessary drivers installed for Selenium.
-This project is configured to use Safari, so make sure you have [Safari WebDriver](https://developer.apple.com/documentation/webkit/testing_with_webdriver_in_safari) installed.
+This project is configured to use Chrome in headless mode, so make sure you have [ChromeDriver](https://sites.google.com/chromium.org/driver/) installed.

 ## Usage